Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Analysis of fabricated polymer structures

-Furthermore, one can directly observe a lateral expansion during the tensile extension indicating a negative apparent Poisson's ratio for all the samples.
-The precise measurements of the apparent Poisson's ratio corresponding to a single central unit cell are presented in {\sc figure \ref{APR_evolution}}.
-The precise method for the computation of the apparent Poisson's ratio of a single unit cell from DIC measurements was based on homogenization assumptions and is presented in detail in the appendix \ref{appendix}.
-The results show that the initial apparent Poisson ratio was for all samples close to the target value used in the optimization process and was not degraded during the manufacturing process.
-During tensile loading, the apparent Poisson's ratio tends to increase, indicating a decrease of the ``auxeticity" of the samples of up to increases by $10\%$ for a $5\%$ strain.
-Let us first remark, that the evolution is close to predictions of the deformation of the samples obtained by the finite element method under the assumption of large displacements.
-Second, one can remark that the evolution of the apparent Poisson ratio with applied strain has already been observed and discussed in \cite{clausen2015topology} on polymeric filament structure.
-Moreover, they arrived to correct the phenomenon up to $20 \%$ strain using a nonlinear material behavior in the optimization process, see \cite{clausen2015topology,WW14} for more details on the subject.
-In the case of the optimization procedure presented here, the extension to nonlinear material behavior is currently under works.
+The stress strain response under a uniaxial tensile test along $Ox$ for the three materials are displayed in \Cref{APR}(a).
+One can observe a linear behaviour of the samples that up to a maximal strain of $5\%$ strain despite the non-linearity of the rubber-like base material in the same strain range.
+This indicates the samples have an expected structural deformation where different parts of the ``\textit{lattice}'' behave as rigid struts and deformable hinges.
+This effect will be highlighted by the DIC measurements discussed later. \\ One can directly observe a lateral expansion during the tensile extension indicating a negative Poisson's ratio for all the samples.
+The precise measurements of the Poisson's ratio corresponding to a single central unit cell are presented in \Cref{APR}(b).
+The precise method for the computation of the Poisson's ratio of a single unit cell from DIC measurements was based on periodic homogenisation assumptions and the details are presented in the appendix \ref{appendix}.
+The results show that the initial effective Poisson's ratio was for all samples close to the announced values in the optimisation process and was not degraded during the manufacturing process.
+During tensile loading, the effective Poisson's ratio tends to increase, indicating a decrease of the ``auxeticity'' of the samples of up to increases by $10\%$ for a $5\%$ strain. \\ Finite element computation were undertaken under the assumption of small strains, large displacements and plane stress using the finite element solver {\tt Cast3M} 2018 (\href{http://www-cast3m.cea.fr}{\texttt{http://www-cast3m.cea.fr}}).
+The mesh was obtained using image processing from the binarized images of the optimal level set function and completed to the sample geometry.
+The elastic material behaviour was defined as the tangent behaviour at the origin of the tensile curve of the material.
+The sample was loaded with a given resultant force at the clamps of the tensile machine. \\ Let us first remark, that the evolution is close to predictions of the deformation of the samples obtained by the finite element method under the assumption of large displacements.
+Second, one can remark that the evolution of the Poisson's ratio with applied strain has already been observed and discussed in \cite{Clausen2015} on polymeric filament structure.
+Moreover, they arrived to correct the phenomenon up to $20 \%$ strain using a nonlinear material behaviour in the optimisation process, see \cite{Clausen2015,Wang2014} for more details on the subject.
+In the case of the optimisation procedure presented here, the extension to non-linear material behaviour is currently under investigation and will appear in subsequent work of the authors.